Pacific Wrecks

 Wartime History

 Assigned to the 14th Area Army, 2nd Tank Division on Luzon.
-During early 1945, this Type 4 Ho-Ro was assigned to the Independent Gun Company supporting the 2nd Tank Division and 8th Infantry Division to defend Clark Field.
+During early 1945, this Type 4 Ho-Ro was assigned to the Independent Gun Company defending Clark Field with the 8th Infantry Division.

 On January 24, 1945 the Battle for Clark Field began when two U.S. Army Infantry Divisions assaulted the Clark Field area including the 40th Division from the north and 37th Division from the west.
 By January 31, 1945 the Japanese were defeated and lost all their tank and heavy weapons including this Type 4 Ho-Ro that was abandoned.
 Afterwards, the surviving Japanese retreated into the Zambales Mountains.